 These 4 ports provide connectivity to computers, printers, access points, or Ethernet switches.

-A steady green LED indicates bidirectional connectivity, and flashing green indicates traffic.
+A steady green LED indicates bidirectional connectivity.

 The LAN4 port can either be a LAN port or a second Internet port.